kube-ci/git-apiserver/docs/concepts/crds/repository.md

 ### spec.tokenFormSecret

-Name of the kubernetes secret in the same namespace containing token for accessing private repository.
+Name of the Kubernetes secret in the same namespace containing token for accessing private repository.